SciSpike/kafka-lab/labs/06-Streaming/iot-kafka-lab.md

 # IoT Kafka Stream Solution

 In this example, we process real-world vehicle IoT data.
-Our data is in file `vehicle_1_1000.tsv`.
-This file contains first 1000 rows of the vehicle sensor data representing car movements.
+Our data is in a tab-separated values file `iot-kafka/gps-pump/src/main/resources/data.tsv`.
+This file contains rows of vehicle sensor data representing car movements.

-The data stored is in a tab-separated file.
-The values represent observed position of the tracked vehicles.

 ## Data Schema